ECWA Hospital Egbe: History

-Tommy Titcombe, while preaching from place to place usually saw people with sores; this encouraged him to embark on health care services, while he was quick to notice this as another avenue to winning souls.
+It was reported that Tommy Titcombe, a preacher, noticed people with sores and began offering healthcare services.
+He married Ethel McIntosh in 1915, which led to a significant event in the history of ECWA Hospital Egbe.
+On Christmas Day, they saved a woman giving birth to twins from being killed by a medicine man.
+Despite resistance the practice was eventually abolished.
+Ethel decided to start a small maternity in their house, which became the genesis of ECWA Hospital Egbe.
+In 1925, they built a Maternity and Clinic with Christian converts' support, which was completed in 1926.Tommy Titcombe, while preaching from place to place usually saw people with sores; this encouraged him to embark on health care services, while he was quick to notice this as another avenue to winning souls.
 Formation of ECWA Hospital Egbe gradually began.

 Tommy Titcombe married Ethel McIntosh in 1915; this union brought about a turning point in the history of the hospital.
 Tommy and wife arrived Egbe two days before Christmas 1915 from their honey moon, they didn't realise how exciting Christmas Day was going to be.
 As they were getting ready to go to the five O’clock service on Christmas morning, a messenger came running from the town beckoning Ethel to come quickly.
 There was a woman who had just giving birth to twins.
 She had had four babies and all had died.
 At that time Yagbas (this is what people from Egbe and surrounding communities are called) believed that a woman who gave birth to twins was something less than human and they wouldn't let them live in the village any longer.
 Believing one of the twins must be an evil spirit, so, they were waiting for the medicine man to come and kill both of them.
 Consequently, Ethel (Tommy's wife) was able to save the twins and the woman from being put to death, though there was resistance from the people, but for God's intervention.
 The first twins (Reuben and Ruth) were saved on that day without any evil befalling them as the people believed and the practice was gradually abolished from among the Yagba people.

 Perhaps, because Ethel wanted to save more twins, she decided to start a small maternity in their house.
 This was the genesis of ECWA Hospital Egbe.
 In 1925 they started building a Maternity and Clinic, with Christian converts’ support and hard labour, the building was completed in 1926.